 About Tekin Süleyman

-Tekin is a developer, speaker, trainer and writer who's been shipping web applications since 2001.
+Tekin is a Ruby on Rails developer, tech lead, speaker, trainer and writer who's been shipping web apps since 2000.

 In that time he has:

-- Helped The Co-op launch their very first in-house digital service as tech lead, taking it from conception, through alpha, beta and into a fully operational service
+- Led the team that launched The Co-op’s first in-house digital service, taking it from conception through alpha, beta and into a fully operational service

-- Built chunks of the UK Government’s website, including time tech leading the effort to move it from a single monolithic application to a service-oriented architecture
+- Built sizeable chunks of the UK Government’s website, including upgrading it from Rails 3 to 4 and tech leading the effort to move it from a monolithic application to a service-oriented architecture

-- Contracted as a Ruby and Rails consultant for several startups, including FreeAgent, and Swirrl
+- Contracted as a Ruby and Rails consultant for several startups and agencies, including FreeAgent, Swirrl and dxw

-- Conceived, built and brought to market his own SAAS product, crowd.fm
+- Conceived, built and brought to market his own SaaS; crowd.fm

 - Spoken at conferences across the globe, including the UK, United States, Sweden and Australia